- 1 Introduction

 You can choose the story to link when creating tasks.

-The link to linked story can also be provided.
+The link to the linked story can also be provided.

 3. Multiple and child tasks

-Since ZenTao 9.6+, multiple and child tasks have been added.
+Since ZenTao 9.6+, multi-user task and child task have been added.

 When creating a task, you can check "Multiple" in the Assignee column, if you want to assign this task to multiple team members.
 Once it is checked, a "Team" button will show for you to click and select your team.

-When select team and team members, fill in man-hours correspondently.
-You can order members by clicking the arrows.
+When selecting a team and team members, fill in man-hours correspondently.
+You can drag the username to order it.

 After you choose multiple assignees, the names will show in the Assignee column and the total man-hour will be calculated.